YooBilly/practical-prompt-engineering/README.md

 > A practical, copy-paste prompt engineering guide for anyone who uses AI: from beginners to power users.

-This repository is a growing collection of clear explanations, proven frameworks and reusable prompts that help you get better results from AI tools like ChatGPT.
-The endgoal is simply that you as a user can copy and paste the right prompt for the right context.
+This repository is a curated collection of effective prompts, reusable frameworks and minimal explanation to help you get better results from AI tools like ChatGPT.

-No brick walls or frustrating answers.
+No brick walls.
 Just prompts that actually work.

 ---

-## Who this is for
+## Why this guide exists

-- Beginners who want reliable results
-- Professionals using AI at work
-- Developers, writers, students, founders
-- Anyone tired of vague or low-quality AI answers
+Most prompt collections are just long lists.

+This guide is different:
+- Prompts are **organized by outcome**, not just roles
+- You’ll learn **how to think**, not just what to copy
+- Prompts are meant to be **adapted**, not memorized

+If you’ve ever thought *“I know AI can do better than this”*, this is for you.

 ---

-## What you'll find here

--  **Fundamentals** – why prompts fail and how to fix them
--  **Frameworks** – reusable prompt structures
--  **Everyday prompts** – writing, learning, thinking
--  **Work prompts** – business, coding, marketing
--  **Advanced techniques** – system prompts, chains
--  **Templates** – copy-paste prompts that just work
+## How to use prompts in this guide

+Prompts are not magic spells.

+For best results:
+- Replace placeholders with **real context**
+- Add constraints (tone, length, format)
+- Iterate instead of restarting from scratch
+- Treat prompts as **starting points**, not final answers

+Small changes = big improvements.

 ---

-## How to use this guide

-1. Start with `/01_fundamentals` if you're new
-2. Jump to `/03_everyday-prompts` for immediate value
-3. Use `/06_templates` when you just need something that works
-4. Modify prompts to fit your context.
-Prompts are starting points, not magic spells
+## Prompt categories

+### 🧠 Fundamentals
+Learn why prompts fail, how they work, and how to think about them.

+📁 `/01_fundamentals`

 ---

+### 🧩 Prompt Frameworks
+Reusable structures you can adapt to almost any task.

+📁 `/02_frameworks`

+---

+### ✍️ Everyday Prompts
+For writing, learning, thinking, and productivity.

+📁 `/03_everyday-prompts`

+---

+### 💼 Work Prompts
+For business, coding, marketing, and professional use.

+📁 `/04_work-prompts`

+---

+### 🧪 Advanced Techniques
+System prompts, prompt chains, and debugging techniques.

+📁 `/05_advanced`

+---

+### 📋 Templates
+Copy-paste prompts that work across many use cases.

+📁 `/06_templates`

+---

-## Example prompt
+## Example prompts

+### 🧠 Universal Problem Solver

+**Use when:** You’re stuck and don’t know how to proceed.

 ```text
 You are a careful and structured thinker.